CiscoDevNet/Postman-for-AlwaysOn-Cisco-SD-WAN/README.md

 # Postman for Cisco SD-WAN

 This public repo contains a [POSTMAN](https://getpostman.com) environment and collection that can be used to interact with the `Cisco SD-WAN vManage REST API`.
-The environment is pre-configured to access the [Cisco DevNet Always On Sandbox for SD-WAN 19.2](https://devnetsandbox.cisco.com/RM/Diagram/Index/fa7f7ef9-e224-4ee7-a3fe-0f25506e9db9?diagramType=Topology) fabric.
+The environment is pre-configured to access the [Cisco DevNet Always On Sandbox for SD-WAN](https://devnetsandbox.cisco.com/RM/Diagram/Index/a4ab71bc-f7a0-4d63-bedb-05a051818569?diagramType=Topology) fabric.
 You can edit the variables in the environment to point to your own vManage instance.

 ![Sandbox Image](./images/sdwan_sandbox.png)